 Check out these other helpful tips from Outstanding Screenplays and let's talk after the jump.

-20 Writing and Screenwriting Tips from Stephen King
+20 Pieces of Writing Advice from Stephen King

 1. Write something that’s forbidden.
 Say things that others won’t say.

-What's your unique perspective?
+What's your unique perspective ?
 How are you daring to push the envelope and talk about the truths you believe?
+You might be a member of polite society, but that doesn't mean you can;t dig deep.
+Don't just intend to write.
+Write!

 2. Writing is like building a campfire; one by one, your characters must come out of the woods to help add onto the fire, onto the story.